 Dr. Green will prep the treatment area by removing all makeup and sunscreen before your session.
 Protective goggles will be given to you to wear during the treatment to protect your eyes.
-A cool gel is applied to your skin and the light pulses from the IPL will be delivered to the dermal layer of your skin.
+A cool gel is applied to your skin and the light pulses from the IPL handpiece will be delivered to the dermal layer of your skin.
 The pulses will feel a little like a rubber band snapping against the skin.
 The treatment time will take between 15 and 30 minutes, depending on which area of the body is being treated and for which specific skin condition.
 The number of treatment sessions needed depends on both the skin condition being treated and the condition of the skin.
 For example, laser hair removal typically takes six sessions and extensive photo damage takes five to six sessions.

 What is the aftercare for the IPL treatment?

 It is important to maintain strict sun avoidance for the week after your IPL treatment and use a broad spectrum sunscreen to the treated area.
 Although this treatment is non ablative with minimal to no downtime, it is important that proper skin care and sun avoidance be maintained after your skin treatment for the best cosmetic results.
-Dr. Green recommends and SPF of 50 or higher with zinc oxide.
+Dr. Green recommends an SPF of 50 or higher with zinc oxide.
 It’s best to use a combination of physical sunscreen and chemical sunscreen.
 Physical sunscreen remains on top of the skin and contains minerals such as zinc oxide or titanium dioxide in order to reflect UV rays away.
 Chemical sunscreen, on the other hand, is absorbed into the skin and converts UV rays into heat.
 For a physical sunscreen, Dr Green recommends MGSKINLABS Broad Spectrum SPF 50.

 The cost of the IPL treatment ranges depending on the skin condition being treated and the size of the treatment area.
 A small area for hair removal may be anywhere from $200-400, but a photo facial may range in price from $800-1,000 per session.
-During the consultation with Dr. Green, an expert cosmetic dermatologist in NYC, she will review with you all of the prices and procedures.
+During the consultation with Dr. Green, an expert cosmetic dermatologist in NYC, she will review with you all of the IPL system prices and procedures.